Primer Group of Companies

 Primer Group of Companies is a Philippine company engaged in the retail sale and distribution of consumer brands and products.
 The company carries international brands mostly lifestyle products.
 The Primer Group also operates its own lifestyle boutique which includes Res/Toe/Run, The Travel Club, Ladybag, Flight001, Bratpack, GRND, General and R.O.X .In addition to the retail and distribution, The Primer Group recently opened its first retail and merchandising academy - APEX.

 History

 The Primer Group was founded in the Philippines in 1985.
 It was formerly called Primer International Corporation (PIC) as a trading company, importing seasonal merchandise.
 In 1992, the company Primer Group ventured into apparel licensing of Disney and Warner Bros.
 Later the same year, Uniglobe Travelware Co., Inc. (UTCI) was established, opening the Primer Group's first retail concept store specializing in luggage; The Travel Club.
 Five years later, the first Bratpack store was launched; a unique lifestyle concept store for the young, hip and bold generation of today.

-The company continued to grow in the year 2000s.
-From a retail and distribution company in the Philippines, Primer Group expanded business to its neighboring regions in Asia.
+In the 2000s, the company continued to grow.
+Starting as a retail and distribution company in the Philippines, Primer Group expanded its business to neighboring regions in Asia.